janfb/personal-website/content/authors/admin/_index.md

 ---

 I am a PhD student with [Jakob Macke](https://www.mackelab.org) at University of Tübingen working on the intersection of machine learning and neuroscience.
-I have a background in Cognitive Science and in Computational Neuroscience but discovered my passion for developing new machine learning methods during my masters.
+I have a background in Cognitive Science and in Computational Neuroscience and discovered my passion for developing new machine learning methods during my masters.
 Now I am developing probabilistic machine learning tools and apply them to problems in computational neuroscience.

 My research focus lies on simulation-based inference (SBI), a method to perform Bayesian inference in computational models for which standard approximate inference methods like _MCMC_ or _VI_ do not work.